ssRhy/ssRhy/README.md

 - 👋 Hi, I’m @ssRhy
 - 👀 I’m interested in Tech and Engineering
-- 🌱 I’m currently learning  Ai&Web&Hardware
+- 🌱 I’m currently learning  everything
 - 💞️ I’m looking to collaborate on everyone

 - 📫 How to reach me 3241936357@qq.com